checkstyle-addons/checkstyle-addons/src/main/resources/com/thomasjensen/checkstyle/addons/checks/misc/ModuleDirectoryLayout.md

     <span class="propdefault"><code>false</code></span></dd>
 </dl>

-Only these two properties are set in the check configuration.
+Only these properties are set in the check configuration.
 Everything else is configured via the *directories.json* file, which allows a central check definition (e.g. in SonarQube) to be used for many different projects, each of which features its own *directories.json*.